popreldrich0000/dashtoon_assignment_generativeAI/README.md

 This was the original Paper that Introduced Neural Style Learning I did not entirely copy the paper but introduced some new changes according to the subtleties required by the assignment.

-We first started the assignment by Web scraping and then processing it further for our use
+We first started the assignment by Web scraping and then processing it further for our use.
+We Scraped the data from  https://www.mangageko.com/reader/en/her-summon-chapter-1--eng-li/ where all the images are made by only 1 artist.
+(!Disclamer- All the data used in this project is only for acadmic purposes and I DO NOT own any of the data!!)